 Interested in becoming an Academic Partner?
 Contact us at firstname.lastname@example.org

 The GII is unique in presenting a rich database of variables affecting innovation policies, debates and actions.
 It has been used by numerous researchers to analyze different facets of innovation in local and national contexts.
 A search on Google Scholar for the keywords “Global Innovation Index” produces over 18,500 results, with 3,000 results since 2020.
 A large number of leading academics and subject matter experts have also contributed thematic chapters to various editions of the GII.

-As of 2021, an Academic Network was established to engage the world-leading universities and their faculty and graduate students in the GII research and to support the dissemination of the GII results in the academic community.
+Established in 2021, our Academic Network engages world-leading universities and their faculty and graduate students in the GII research and to support the dissemination of the GII results in the academic community.
 The Academic Network welcomes researchers and institutions active in diverse fields including science, law, business management and public policy.
 We extend our gratitude to all Academic Network partners for their support.

 Modes of participation:

 Numerous countries have incorporated the GII data and analysis into their innovation agenda and metrics.
 The GII is also regularly featured at various high-level global policy events.
 In 2013, the global ranking was launched at the high-level segment of the ECOSOC meeting by the United Nations Secretary-General Mr. Ban Ki-moon in Geneva.
 In 2014, the GII launch was hosted by the Australian Industry Minister in the context of the B20in Sydney.

 In 2015, the British Parliamentary Under- Secretary of State hosted it in London.
 In 2016 and 2017, the report has been launched at the UN headquarters in Geneva.
 In 2019, the GII was launched by the Indian Minister of Industry and Commerce in New Delhi, India.
 Due to the Covid crisis, in 2020 the GII was launched online, including various regional events with governments and the GII Corporate Partners.